View Search Results

 This is not an emergency first response organization.
 If you are in immediate danger, please call 911.

-The emergency manager is responsible for coordination of all agencies within the jurisdiction to include public, private, and non-governmental organizations to ensure the protection of life and property in the event of threatened or actual natural disasters, terrorism, technological, or man-made events.
-Responsibilities includes development and maintenance of the county plan for reacting to emergencies; during an actual emergency, the director coordinates the action; and trains other agencies to respond to emergencies.
-County emergency Managers can make contact with volunteer fire departments in their County.
+Coordinates all agencies within the jurisdiction to include public, private, and non-governmental organizations to ensure the protection of life and property in the event of threatened or actual natural disasters, terrorism, technological, and man-made events.
+Responsibilities include developing and maintaining the county plan for reacting to emergencies.
+During an actual emergency, the director coordinates the action and trains other agencies to respond to emergencies.
+County emergency managers can make contact with volunteer fire departments in their county when necessary.

 This is not an emergency first response organization.
 If you are in immediate danger, please call 911.